eliranwong/ChatGPT-GUI/README.md

 * save conversations for offline use

-* search history for title or content
+* search history, based on title or content

 * edit and save conversations